[Moderate revision–posted 6/21/18 (replaces 12/22/15 edition)]

 5. Leasing Space from a Private Source

 a.
-Space may be leased from a private source in compliance with OP 72.09, Purchase of Goods and Services, through:
+Space may be leased from a private source in compliance with OP 72.09, Procurement of Goods and Services, through:

 (1) Competitive bidding; or